people on Chicago's West Side have disabilities, are neurodivergent, or are learning English. Most local news isn't built for them.

-Data from The Chicago Health Atlas (2019-2023) reveals the scale of accessibility barriers in our coverage area.
-Nearly 40,000 residents across five West Side communities live with disabilities that affect how they access information.
+Nearly 40,000 West Side residents live with disabilities that affect how they access information.

 Blind or low-vision residents who need screen readers, Braille, or audio alternatives to access local news